zemoneng/Youtube-Video-Info-Parser-and-export-to-Ex-el/README.md

 To start working code you need to install a few python libraries (if you're using Anaconda or something you need to check is this libraries already install).
 I'm using Pycharm, if you do so:
 - Create your Pycharm project
 - go to Pycharm/Preferences...
-- and choose Pycharm interpreter: Pythom 3.8.
+- and choose Pycharm interpreter: Python 3.8.

 go to the Terminal in your project: